ivanopcode/devnote-codex-gpt-oss-local-guide/README.md

-# devnote-codex-gpt-oss-local-guide
-Local setup guide for OpenAI gpt-oss models with Codex CLI, Ollama, LM Studio, and MLX on Apple Silicon
+# Local setup guide for OpenAI gpt-oss models with Codex CLI, Ollama, LM Studio, and MLX on Apple Silicon

 ## Installation